 Writers need editors.
-Could your freelancing writing need an editor?
+Could your freelance writing need an editor?

-It's not fun to be told that you need to improve on something.
+It's not fun to be told you need to improve.
 Sometimes, though, that's just what you need.
-Remember, when a client asks for revisions, or when an editor requests changes, it’s probably not personal.
-Your freelance writing might just need a little help or direction.
+Remember, it's probably not personal when a client asks for revisions or an editor requests changes.
+Your freelance writing might need a little help or direction.

 I've had to make revisions to my work on occasion.
-There are times when the client wants a little bit more here, or wants something explained differently.
-Most of the time, I don't have a problem making revisions to the work.
-And, it gives me a chance to look through the piece again, and improve it overall — or catch little typos that might have gone unnoticed originally.
+Sometimes, the client wants a little bit more here or wants something explained differently.
+Most of the time, I don't have a problem revising the work.
+And it gives me a chance to review the piece again and improve it overall.
+I might also catch little typos that might have gone unnoticed originally.

-One way to address this possibility is to clearly state how many revisions you are willing to make (two is a fairly standard and reasonable number of revisions) when you agree to the project.
-It can also help to ask the client for more detail about the project, and what he or she wants.
-If you are given vague directions, you could be forgiven for pretty much doing whatever you think fits.
+One way to address this possibility is to clearly state how many revisions you will make (two is a fairly standard and reasonable number of revisions) when you agree to the project.
+It can also help to ask the client for more details about the project and what he or she wants.
+If given vague directions, you could be forgiven for doing whatever you think fits.

 When Someone Changes Your Piece

 There is a fine line, though.
 Do you want something that is dramatically changed to still bear your name?
-What if the changes are inaccurate, or don't really reflect your ideas?
-When your name is on something, you have cause to ask that you be allowed to re-work it, or that an editor's note be added to clear state that something has been added.
-I once had a client add a section of text to something I'd written, and in the comments, someone called it out as inaccurate.
-The client ended up leaving his own comment apologizing, and pointing out that it was his mistake, and not mine.
+What if the changes are inaccurate or don't really reflect your ideas?
+When your name is on something, you have cause to ask that you be allowed to re-work it, or that an editor's note be added to state that something has been added clearly.
+I once had a client add a section of text to something I'd written, and someone called it out as inaccurate in the comments.
+The client ended up leaving his own comment, apologizing and pointing out that it was his mistake and not mine.
 Sometimes, you have to edit the work of your editor.

-Another consideration when it comes to editing and revisions is what the client is paying for.
-If you are charging a higher rate for your work, then you need to be prepared to do a little more in terms of making the client happy.
-On the other hand, if you are a blog staff writer, and you aren't paid that much, it seems counter-productive (not to mention terribly cost inefficient) to keep making revisions.
+Another consideration for editing and revisions is what the client is paying for.
+If you are charging a higher rate for your work, you need to be prepared to do a little more to make the freelance writing client happy.
+On the other hand, if you are a blog staff writer and aren't paid that much, it seems counter-productive (not to mention terribly cost-inefficient) to keep making revisions.

-It’s at that point, when you are constantly asked to change small things, or to make big revisions that take up a lot of time that you aren't being paid for, that you need to think about possibly firing your client.
-It really becomes a cost-benefit.
+At that point, when you are constantly asked to change small things or make big revisions that take up a lot of time that you aren't being paid for, you need to think about possibly firing your client.
+It really becomes a cost-benefit analysis.

 Writers do need editors.
-I have some really great editors that push me to improve my writing, and stretch myself.
+I have some really great editors that push me to improve my writing and stretch myself.
 This is a good thing.
 They offer insightful suggestions, and I can feel the article improving as I revise.
-Not one of us is perfect, and room for improvement is always there.
+None of us is perfect, and there is room for improvement.
 But changes because the client feels like he or she needs to “do something” are rarely warranted.